awsdocs/aws-lambda-developer-guide/doc_source/functions-states.md

 + `InsufficientRolePermission` – Role doesn't exist or is missing permissions\.
 + `SubnetOutOfIPAddresses` – All IP addresses in a subnet are in use\.

-For more information on how states work with VPC connectivity, see [Configuring a Lambda Function to Access Resources in a VPC](configuration-vpc.md)\.
+For more information on how states work with VPC connectivity, see [Configuring a Lambda function to access resources in a VPC](configuration-vpc.md)\.